Monthly Tech-Tip | No tracking! No ads! |

 Co-efficient of thermal expansion (CTE) is a measure of the reversible volume or length change of a ceramic material with temperature.
 The more the expansion during heating the more contraction must occur while cooling it back down.
 Expansion values are very small and recorded in scientific notation (e.g. 6.5 x 10-7 which is 0.00000065).
 Typically the power-of-ten is dropped, so a number might simply be: 6.5.
 Higher numbers indicate higher expansion.

 It might not seem like a CTE of 0.00000065 in/in/degree C is much but in a brittle material like ceramic it is.
-The phenomena of thermal expansion usually first comes to the attention of a potter, for example, as a crazed glaze (having a crack pattern that is a product of the glaze being stretched onto the ware).
-This is actually a serious problem, crazing impacts food safety and ware strength.
+The phenomena of thermal expansion usually comes to the attention of a potter, for example, as a crazed glaze (having a crack pattern that is a product of the glaze being stretched onto the ware).
+This is a serious problem - crazing impacts food safety and ware strength.
 The opposite problem, shivering, is where a glaze is under compression; this is even more serious since sharp flakes of glaze can pop off ware into food and drink.
-Thermal expansion is also the basic phenomena behind why ceramic ware often cracks when suddenly heated or cooled.
-Flameware bodies have an almost zero thermal expansion and can even withstand a flame directly on the surface.
-Bodies high in free quartz particles (by virtue of the percentage of silica in the recipe and not being too vitreous) have the highest expansion.
-Vitreous porcelains (where the feldspar glass has dissolved much of the silica) and bodies made from low expansion minerals (like phyrophyillite, mullite) have the lowest expansions.
+Some people promote the idea of having a lab measure the CTE or your clay body and glaze to get a better fit.
+That is not practical (see more on that a couple of paragraphs down).

-When heated from room temperature to 2000F fused silica (non-crystalline) exhibits a CTE of almost zero whereas quartz mineral, having the same chemistry, has the amazingly high expansion of 1.5%!
+When heated from room temperature to 2000F fused silica (non-crystalline) exhibits a CTE of almost zero whereas quartz mineral, having the same chemistry, has an amazingly high expansion of 1.5%!
 By comparison fused alumina (at 1400C) is 0.9% and stabilized zircon 0.8% (also very high).
 It is possible to fit a glaze to an alumina body by formulating it to have a very high thermal expansion.
 Likewise, it is possible, although much more difficult, to fit a glaze to an ovenware body by formulating it to have an extremely low expansion.

 Dialometric chart produced by a dilatometer.
 The curve represents the increase in thermal expansion that occurs as a glass is heated.
 Changes in the direction of the curve are interpreted as the transformation (or transition) temperature, set point and softening point (often quoted on frit data sheets).
 When the thermal expansion of a material is quoted as one number (on a data sheet), it is derived from this chart.
 Since the chart is almost never a straight line one can appreciate that the number is only an approximation of the thermal expansion profile of the material.